the-root-user/blog/content/posts/GEOINT/index.md

 Geolocation means finding the real world location of an object, such as the place where a photograph was taken.
 This process is rather straightforward but there are various methods - some more creative than others - of doing so.
 You don't always get enough clues from an image's metadata (data about data) and most images won't typically show a famous landmark in the background to help you locate the area, town or even country.

-According to GEOINT Analyst *Benjamin Strick*, there are 5 key elements one should consider when looking at an image:
+According to GEOINT Analyst *Benjamin Strick*[^1], there are 5 key elements one should consider when looking at an image:
 - Context
 - Foreground
 - Background